webfolder/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 ### Debian based steps

 Finally, it is time to install your Kernel image.
-This step does not work on Arch Linux, see next section if you are interested in Arch.
+This step does not work on Arch Linux, see the next section if you are interested in Arch.

-To install the Kernel module just type:
+To install the Kernel modules just type:

 ```bash
 sudo make install